essac/React-TypeScript-Webshop/README.md

 **Contains the following fucntions:**
 * Call items from an API.
 * Add items to cart.
+* Modify the quantity of items in cart.
 * Delete delete from cart.
 * Search panel (Search items by name).
 * Categories (Sort items by genre).